Nobel Prize Conversations

 Hear economist David Card speak about his experience of growing up at a farm.
 In this podcast episode, conducted in May 2022, Card tells us about how his upbringing has shaped his life and how his dad taught him to drive tractors at the age of 10.

 Card was awarded the 2021 prize in economic sciences for his empirical contributions to labour economics.
 Besides his work on labour, he has also done extensive research on educational systems.
 Here he tells us about the positive progress of more gender balanced admission at universities but highlights the increasing problem with underrepresented minorities in economic sciences.

 Card also tells us about how he spends the very little time off he has wood working.
 He describes it as “very lone work.
 It’s you and the wood.”
-We also get to hear about another Noble Prize laureate that he finds fascinating and that he would have loved to converse with, 1998 literature laureate Jose Saramago.
+We also get to hear about another Nobel Prize laureate that he finds fascinating and that he would have loved to converse with, 1998 literature laureate Jose Saramago.

 Interview, February 2022

 “Most people who are doing economics who are going to be very successful are pretty nerdy”

 On 9 February 2022, nobelprize.org spoke to economist David Card about his first job, how he copes with failure and diversity in science.

 Five of the 2021 Nobel Prize laureates met digitally on 4 December 2021 for the traditional round-table discussion and TV program ‘Nobel Minds’ hosted by the BBC’s Zeinab Badawi.
 The laureates discussed their research, discoveries and achievements and how these might find a practical application.

 Participants: Klaus Hasselmann (physics), Benjamin List (chemistry), Ardem Patapoutian (medicine), Abdulrazak Gurnah (literature) and David Card (economic sciences).

 “I’m standing here in my pyjamas – my wife’s just taken a picture of me”